sunilsun42/Confluent-Kafka-Certification/kafka-connectors/README.md

 * A single process runs your connectors and tasks.
 * Configration is bundled with your process
-* Very easy to started with, useful for development and testing.
+* Very easy to start with, useful for development and testing.
 * Not fault tolerant, no scalability, hard to monitor

 **What is Distributed mode**